On the classification of ALE K\"ahler manifolds: Abstract

 \section{Abstract}

-The underlying complex structure of ALE K\"ahler manifolds is exhibited as a resolution of a deformation of an isolated quotient singularity.
-As a consequence, there exist only finitely many diffeomorphism types of minimal ALE K\"ahler surfaces.
+The underlying complex structure of an ALE K\"ahler manifold is exhibited as a resolution of a deformation of an isolated quotient singularity.
+As a consequence, there exist only finitely many diffeomorphism types of minimal ALE K\"ahler surfaces with a given group at infinity.